 It has been known for a long time that it is possible to store thermal energy in salt.
-The energy is stored in a chemically way, by separating salt from water and then combined it again.
+The energy is stored chemically, by separating salt from water, and then released by combining them again.
 The problem with regular salt is that the process of combining and separating the salt could only be repeated a few times.
 After repeated times of the chemical reaction, the salt crystals start to grow bigger and sticks together, which hinder an effective chemical reaction.

-The SaltX nano-coating prevents the stickiness, and the salt retain its original form of single crystals of salt.
+The SaltX nano-coating prevents the stickiness, and makes the salt retains its original single crystal form.
 The advantages of this is that you can charge and discharge energy thousands of times without losing the advantages of the salt crystals or performance.
 When the salt is treated with nano-coating it also possesses the property of non-corrosive (prevents rust) unlike ordinary salt.
 It provides a long-term and cost-effective solution.
 SaltX is non-toxic and can be recycled.

 The key in the technology of SaltX is that the salt can be charged and discharged thousands of times without losing its characteristics.
 The technology works very much like a battery.

-A simple way to describe it, saltwater is boiled which leads to that the salt and water are separated from each other.
+A simple way to describe it, saltwater is boiled which leads to the salt and water being separated from each other.
 A dry salt is what remains in the chamber.

 The boiling water ends up in a second and separate vessel.
 A valve is closed and keeps the two from each other, the boiling water condenses.